Richard Sherman (American football): 2013 season

 Sherman's rant was the subject of scrutiny by fans and the media, some of whom deemed him a "thug".
-He later blamed Crabtree's shove for fueling his post-game rant, though he also said he regretted his attack and was dismayed by the negative response from the public.
-In response to the word "thug" being widely used to criticize Sherman following the incident, Sherman said "The reason it bothers me is because it seems like it's an accepted way of calling somebody the N-word now."
+He later blamed Crabtree's shove for fueling his post-game rant, though Sherman also said that he regretted his attack and was dismayed by the negative response from the public.
+In response to the word "thug" being widely used to criticize Sherman following the incident, he said, "The reason it bothers me is because it seems like it's an accepted way of calling somebody the N-word now."

 On February 2, 2014, Sherman started in Super Bowl XLVIII, recording three combined tackles and a pass deflection.
 He left the game with a high ankle sprain and spent majority of the fourth quarter on the sidelines with a walking boot and crutches in Seattle’s dominant 43–8 victory over Denver Broncos, the league's best offense.
 Sherman held wide receiver Eric Decker to one reception on five targets for a total of six-yards during the game.